Prepare and release CAC Featured Content rewrite

 - Release on wordpress.org svn.
 Dom, have you done this before?
 If not, I'll help to give you instructions.
 Please give me your wordpress.org username, and I'll add you as a committer for the plugin.

 - Write a release post for http://dev.commons.gc.cuny.edu.
 A few paragraphs on the purpose of the plugin, the purpose of the rewrite, and a rundown of the features, maybe a couple of screenshots if you feel industrious :) This post should only go live after the release is finished, and you've verified that the plugin is live in the wp.org repo.

 #1 Updated by Boone Gorges about 9 years ago

 Forgot to include a link to the readme.txt format standard: https://wordpress.org/extend/plugins/about/readme.txt

-#3 Updated by Dominic Giglio about 7 years ago
+#3 Updated by Dominic Giglio over 7 years ago